Although telemedicine is already used in several countries, in Brazil it was only released in March 2020, due to the new coronavirus pandemic.

 Resolution No. 2,227 / 18, of the CFM, also establishes that telemedicine can be synchronous (when performed in real-time) or asynchronous (offline service), indicating a series of possibilities for remote services, such as teleconsultation, telediagnosis, telesurgery, tele-triaging, tele-orientation, teleconsulting and telemonitoring.
 Here is the difference between them:

-- Teleconsultation: or telehealth, it is the remote medical consultation, where health professionals and patient are in different locations. - Teleconsultation is mediated by technologies, such as medical software, such as Ninsaúde Apolo.
+- Teleconsultation: or telehealth, it is the remote medical consultation, where health professionals and patients are in different locations. - Teleconsultation is mediated by technologies, such as medical software, such as Ninsaúde Apolo.
 Teleconsultation implies, as a mandatory premise, the previous establishment of a face-to-face relationship between doctor and patient, however, in times of pandemic, this is not necessary.

 - Telediagnosis: is the transmission of graphics, images, and data for the issuance of a report or opinion by a physician with a Qualification Record of Specialist in the area related to the procedure.